Should I Get A Lawyer After A Hit-and-Run?

 Table of Contents

-What-to-Do-After-A-Hit-and-Run-Accident-in-California-420x280California has a diverse culture, beautiful beaches, heavy traffic, and is known as the entertainment capital.
+California has a diverse culture, beautiful beaches, heavy traffic, and is known as the entertainment capital.
 It also means that the roads are consistently busy, which leads to a higher probability of car accidents.
-There are many accidents, but one of the most confusing is hit-and-runs.
+There are many accidents, but one of the most confusing is the hit-and-run.
 VC 20002(a) CVC states that drivers involved in accidents resulting in property damage or injuries must stay at the scene, and leaving without calling the authorities or rendering aid to the injured could have legal repercussions.
-If you or someone you know got involved in a hit-and-run crash, you should get a hit-and-run accident lawyer from Arash Law, led by Arash Khorsandi, Esq., to know your legal options.
+If you or someone you know got injured in a hit-and-run crash, a hit-and-run accident lawyer from Arash Law can help you understand your rights and legal options.

-What to Do After A Hit-and-Run Accident in California
+What To Do After A Hit-and-Run Accident In California

 • The driver flees the scene after a car wreck.